deankoch/UYRW_data/markdown/demo_baseflow.md

     ## 2      pet      1   integer   1     codes.bsn     1  1  3
     ## 3 harg_pet   <NA>   numeric  50 hydrology.hyd     1 NA 14

-The ‘string’ column above shows the plaintext representation of parameters in the SWAT+ config files listed in column ‘file’.
-We can see that ‘pet’ (in file ‘codes.bsn’) set to 1.
+We get three matches for ‘IPET’, located in two files.
+The ‘string’ field (second column) shows the plaintext representation of a parameter in the SWAT+ config file (fifth column).

+We can see that ‘pet’ (in ‘codes.bsn’) is set to 1.
 This codes for the Penman-Monteith model for potential evapotranspiration (PET).
-The other two matches, ‘pet\_file’ and ‘harg\_pet’, are an input file for observed PET, and a solar radiation coefficient used with the Hargreaves-Samani model (neither is currently used).
+The other two matches, ‘pet\_file’ and ‘harg\_pet’, are an input file for observed PET, and a solar radiation coefficient used with the Hargreaves-Samani model; Neither is currently used so we don’t worry about them for now.

 ## adjusting a SWAT+ model